LLMGA: Multimodal Large Language Model based Generation Assistant: Methodology

 \subsection{Restoration Network Training}

-For SD inpainting and outpainting, we observed noticeable disparities between the preserved and newly generated regions in the edited images.
+For SD inpainting \& outpainting, we observed noticeable disparities between the preserved and newly generated regions in the edited images.
 These disparities can be attributed to variations in texture, contrast, and brightness.
 Besides, after finishing image generation and editing, it is customary to employ image restoration methods~\cite{diffir,diffi2i,real-esrgan,KDSR} on the generated images to enhance the quality.
-Therefore, we intend to employ a restoration network to address these disparities in the edited images.
+Therefore, we intend to employ an image restoration network to address these disparities in the inpainting \& outpainting images.

 To enhance the consistency between the newly generated and the preserved regions, we introduce a reference-based restoration scheme.
 Specifically, existing restoration methods~\cite{diffir,real-esrgan,KDSR} take low-quality (LQ) images as input and produce high-quality (HQ) images, but they often do not leverage the preserved information from the given masked image.
-Different from these restoration methods, we concatenate the LQ image ${I}_{LQ}$ and the masked image, \ie, $(1-\mathbf{I}_{mask})\mathbf{I}_{GT}$, as inputs and feed it into the restoration model $\mathcal{F}_R$.
+Different from them, we concatenate the LQ image ${I}_{LQ}$ and the masked image, \ie, $(1-\mathbf{I}_{mask})\mathbf{I}_{GT}$, as inputs and feed them into the restoration model $\mathcal{F}_R$.
 This process can be formulated as: To further mitigate the brightness and contrast disparities, we introduced additional color degradation (\ie, random brightness and contrast disturbance) into the training process of the restoration model, which is formulated as: where $\mathcal{D}_2$ indicates contrast and brightness disturbance, $\mathbf{x}$ denotes the input image. $c_1$ is the contrast gain, randomly varied within the range of $[0.94, 1.06]$, while $c_2$ is the brightness bias, randomly varied within the range of $[-0.05, 0.05]$. $\mathcal{D}_1$ represents the real-world degradation process used in restoration model~\cite{real-esrgan,diffir,KDSR}. $\mathbf{I}_{GT}$ is ground truth image, and $\mathbf{I}_{LQ}$ is LQ image.
-In this paper, we adopt the network structure of the SOTA restoration model DiffIR~\cite{diffir} and apply our schemes to it to obtain our Diffusion-based Reference Restoration Network (DiffRIR).
+Here, we adopt the network structure of the SOTA restoration model DiffIR~\cite{diffir} and apply our schemes to it to obtain our Diffusion-based Reference Restoration Network (DiffRIR).